Complete BSN Job Description of a Registered Nurse

 Nurses usually work in close contact with people who may have infectious diseases.
 They are also likely to come across harmful drugs and hazardous chemicals in their line of duty.
 For this reason, RNs must follow strict guidelines and protocols to protect themselves against illness and disease.
 Additionally, nurses may suffer from back stress due to the nature of their job which calls for constant standing, walking, bending, and also lifting.

-How Long Does It Take to Become a BSN?
+How Long Does It Take to Earn a BSN?

 The time it takes to become an RN-BSN depends on many factors, including the individual’s learning style, course availability, academic history, prior academic credits, certification exams, and clinical placements.
-It typically takes four to five years to earn a Bachelor of Science in Nursing (BSN).
+It typically takes four to five years to successfully complete a Bachelor of Science in Nursing (BSN).

-According to the BLS, the average salary of a registered nurse was $77,680.
-The average registered nurse salary expectation for the top 10% of RNs was $120,250 or higher while the bottom 10% made $59,450 or lower.
-The findings showed that the top earners had more experience and advanced education.
+According to the BLS, the national average salary of an RN is $77,680.
+The average salary expectation for the top 10 percent of RNs is $120,250 or higher while the bottom 10 percent make $59,450 or lower.
+Additionally, these findings show that the top earners have more years of experience and advanced nursing education.

 RN-BSN vs RN-ADN Salary

 The main difference between the salaries of an RN-BSN and an RN-ADN is the amount of education and experience each has.
-Generally, BSN nurses have more education and experience than ADN nurses, and therefore they tend to earn higher salaries.
+Generally, BSN prepared bachelor’s degree nurses have more education and experience than ADN nurses, and therefore they tend to earn higher salaries.

 BSN nurses typically earn more in both salary and benefits compared to an ADN.
 The difference can vary depending on the location of the job and the experience of the individual.